 As I dragged the black trash bag filled with “earthly treasures” out of my cabin and into the bin, even though I was still in shock, I didn’t feel angry nor terribly upset.
-Peace filled my heart as Jesus ’ words in Matthew 6:19 – 21 came to mind, “Do not store up for yourselves treasures on earth, where moth and rust destroy, and where thieves break in and steal.
-But store up for yourselves treasures in heaven, where moth and rust do not destroy, and where thieves do not break in and steal.
+Peace filled my heart as Jesus’ words in Matthew 6:19–21 came to mind: “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
+But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”